 But this is a difficult nut to crack.

 At Synamedia we like a tough challenge.
 We don’t just look for brilliant engineering solutions, although we certainly have them.
 We talk to our customers about their business, about where they are and where they want to go.
 We take a holistic approach, bringing together the best technologies into a single solution.

-This is why we are launching Synamedia Iris, our new addressable advertising solution for multi-screen, network agnostic advertising.
-And we mean multi-screen – including one-way linear broadcast, the biggest challenge in the industry.
+Synamedia Iris is an addressable advertising solution for multi-screen, network agnostic advertising, including one-way linear broadcast, the biggest challenge in the industry.